 On the other hand, if you’re going for an aggressive fadeout effect, switch to the exponential mode by sliding the blue square downwards.

-This is the way to go if you’re after a dramatic effect or need to silence a specific part of the performance altogether.
+If you’re after a dramatic effect or need to silence a specific part of the performance, this is the way to go.

 See how to do it below.